GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 	                             void *data, char *string);

 Here, ``data`` is the pointer to your memory object.
 The function returns the desired filename via ``string``.
+This string must be at least GMT_STR16 bytes (16).
 The other arguments have been discussed earlier.
-Simply pass this filename in the calling sequence to the module you want to use.
+Simply pass this filename in the calling sequence to the module you want to use for reading from this resource.

 Let module write output to a memory location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Likewise, if you want the module to write its result to memory (rather than file), you have to associate that memory object with another VirtualFile.
-At this point you have no memory variable yet we need another function.
+At this point you have no memory variable yet so we need another function.
 The syntax is

 .. _GMT_Create_VirtualFile: